-The National Agricultural Seeds Council (NASC) has commenced training of Licensed Seed Inspectors (LSI) on the enforcement of the use of quality cassava seeds toward enhancing food security in Nigeria.
+The National Agricultural Seeds Council (NASC) has commenced training Licensed Seed Inspectors (LSI) on the enforcement of quality cassava seeds to enhance food security in Nigeria.

-Director-General, NASC, Dr Ishiak Khalid, stated this in Ibadan on Thursday at the opening of a two-day training by the council in collaboration with the International Institute of Tropical Agriculture (IITA).
+The Director-General of NASC, Dr Ishiak Khalid, stated this in Ibadan on Thursday, at the opening of a two-day training session organized by the council in collaboration with the International Institute of Tropical Agriculture (IITA).

 The News Agency of Nigeria (NAN) reports that the workshop had as its theme “Building an Economically Sustainable Integrated Cassava Seed (BASICS-ll) for Cassava Licensed Seed Inspectors.”

-Khalid, who was represented by the South-West Regional Coordinator of NASC, Dr Adekunle Adeseko, said the council had set the pace in cassava seed certification in West Africa.
+Khalid, represented by the South-West Regional Coordinator of NASC, Dr Adekunle Adeseko, said the council had set the pace in cassava seed certification in West Africa.

-He stated that it had been improving its efficiency through the adoption of seed trackers in digital certification, especially in cassava.
+He stated that it had been improving its efficiency by adopting seed trackers in digital certification, especially in cassava.

-Khalid, however, charged the LSIs to be up and doing in ensuring compliance with seed quality, noting that the council had been abreast of the activities of informal seed entrepreneurs.
+Khalid, however, assigned the LSIs the task of ensuring seed quality compliance, noting that the council had been informed about the activities of informal seed entrepreneurs.

-On the challenges confronting cassava certification in the southwest zone and the way forward, Khalid decried the low patronage of seed trackers by new seed entrepreneurs.
+Khalid decried about the challenges confronting cassava certification in the southwest zone, the way forward, and the low patronage of seed trackers for new seed entrepreneurs.

 “We know that in the South, NASC is in the process of integrating the newly licensed cassava growers and processors, as they are yet to fully grasp the need to register their cassava seed fields on the seed tracker for quality assurance.